About Me & Wheel Building

 Handbuilt 700c race, training or fast commuter wheelset.
 A stylish and more robust alternative to the more common Mavic Open Pro or the lower quality Shim**o R500/1 things that came on your half decent road bike.
 Also not the disposable Mavic Ksyrium with their frozen nipples and spokes that cost 30% of a new wheel.

-Rims are the superb Ambrosio Excellight SSC, made in Italy.
+Rims are the superb Kinlin - the largest rim maker you have never heard of, but have seen on 000's of bikes.
 Rim brake, anodised black finish and suitable for tyres 19mm to 28mm, valve hole for Presta; light and durable, fitted with a rim tape ready for you to fit tubes/tyres; or let me supply these as well.
 Max rider weight 95ishkg.
 Also using more Ryde rims, especially assymetric for disc brake bikes.

-Hubs are now Miche/Bitex as default, previously Ambrosio (novatech cartridge bearings) a great hub but getting expensive for this level of finish and quality.
+Hubs are now Miche/Bitex as default, previously novatech cartridge bearings a great hub but getting expensive for this level of finish and quality.
 Road bike standard widths 100mm front and 130mm rear.
 Suitable for 8,9, 10 and 11 speed Shimano/SRAM/Campagnolo cassettes.
 They use quality sealed bearings which are easily replaced when worn.

 The 32 spokes are high quality Italian made ACI 2.0/1.7/2.0 double butted stainless steel in silver.
 Lighter and stronger for their diameter than standard plain gauge spokes.
 Made from 100% stainless steel and fastened with solid brass nipples.
 My black spokes are now Sapim.